 What To Expect On A Townsville Liveaboard

 Townsville liveaboards are centrally located on the Great Barrier Reef, allowing dive trips to visit areas further South than those departing from Cairns.
 It's a city located around 350 kilometres south of Cairns and it may surprise some reading this to find out that Townsville is Australia's largest urban area north of the likes of Noosa, Mooloolaba and Maroochydore in the Sunshine Coast, but due to the sheer size of Queensland is still classed as being part of the northeast of the state.
 It's situated next to the central section of the Great Barrier Reef, and so liveaboards in Townsville concentrate on this area of the GBR, which is less well known and therefore features some fabulous scuba diving sites not found elsewhere - particularly the world-famous wreck of the S.S.
 Yongala.

 Liveaboard Diving from Townsville

-There are a couple of local sites close to Townsville with great diving, such as Wheeler's Reef and Lodestone Reef, but really the main attraction, and what most serious divers are here for, is the S.S.
+Close to Townsville, the Great Barrier Reef's top diving sites like Wheeler's Reef and Lodestone Reef are great places to discover, but the main attraction, and what most serious divers are here for, is the S.S.
 Yongala Wreck.
 This is truly a rockstar of dive sites and is regularly cited as one of the best places for diving on the planet.
 It's located some way off the coast of Townsville, and so in order to get the most out of this world-renowned site, it's best to visit here onboard a liveaboard dive cruise - this way it's possible to spread your diving out over a few days so that each section can be explored thoroughly.
 At certain times of the year, the Spoilsport liveaboard offers special exploratory cruises to this part of the coast.